upasadena/interactive-cyoa-tutorial/docs/publishing/github.md

 Note the lack of a `README.md` makes it look bare.

 ### Reverting changes
-Made an irreversable mistake?
+Made an irreversible mistake?
 Don't worry, Git can help (so long as you committed every so often).

 First, you need to get the commit ID you wish to revert to, it usually being